Cardinal-Cryptography/aleph-node-runner/README.md

 * `--sync`: by providing this option, you're choosing not to download and use a DB snapshot, but rather perform a full sync
 * `--release`: this allows you to specify a version of the Aleph Node binary: either a release tag (like `r-5.2`) or a short commit hash
 * `--build_only`: the script will only download and setup everything but will not actually run the binary in case you don't want to join the network yet
+* `--execute_only`: this will only run the container, assuming you have downloaded the necessary prerequisites (use it only if you know what you're doing)
 * `--image`: you can provide the name and tag of your own Aleph Node image in case you don't want to use one from the official image repository
 * `--archivist`: (as described above) run the node as an archivist instead of a validator
 * `--name`: (as described above) provide the name of the node.
 If you omit this option, one will be generated for you but it's not encouraged.